 The 2010 Volkswagen Tiguan had slightly fewer complaints than the 2009 model year, but owners were still experiencing many problems.
 The engine continued to malfunction with main oil seal leaks, excessive oil consumption, and a skipping timing chain.
 Some owners also reported that the engine’s turbocharger and ignition coils were faulty.

 Car Complaints cites the 2011 model year as the worst Volkswagen Tiguan.
-As you can probably guess, the defective timing chain was still a reoccurring problem.
-However, some owners saw this issue earlier than when others reported it for previous Tiguan models.
+As you can guess, the defective timing chain was still a reoccurring problem.
+Furthermore, some owners saw this issue earlier than when others reported it for previous Tiguan models.
 A few VW Tiguans developed a rough timing chain after just 80,000 miles.
 Some owners were also quoted even higher repair costs to fix the engine – as much as $12,000.
-Additionally, many owners said that the engine stopped working with no prior warning.
+Additionally, many owners said that the engine stopped working without any warning.

-The good news is that the new Volkswagen Tiguan models show signs of improvement.
+In conclusion, the good news is that the new Volkswagen Tiguan model shows huge signs of improvement.
 The 2022 model is incredibly safe and efficient.
 While older models may be cheaper, buying one with a large potential problem is quite a gamble.